North Strand: 1954 floods

 Following a country-wide storm in early December 1954, the River Tolka burst its banks and flooded parts of the North Strand.
 This followed heavy rainfall on 8 December 1954, coinciding with the spring tide on the morning of 9 December, which led to the collapse the Great National Railroads Bridge at East Wall Road.
 This acted as a dam, and forced the flood waters out into the neighbouring streets.
 In places, the flood water reached 4 feet, and resulted in the evacuation of 400 people, 50 by boat, and the death of two residents.
 Some basements and gardens recorded 8 to 10 feet of water.
 Three Army field kitchens were set up, with the Red Cross supplying hot meals and rations.
 100 people unable to return to their homes were temporarily housed at Marlborough Street School, with a further 300 housed at St John Ambulance Brigade headquarters.

-In the period after the floods, several events and other fundraising activities were organised donate to the Lord Mayor’s Distress Fund in aid of the flood victims.
+In the period after the floods, several events and other fundraising activities were organised to donate to the Lord Mayor’s Distress Fund in aid of the flood victims.
 Engineers from the Army cleared the bridge debris, and the fire service pumped out flooded houses.
 The houses were then fumigated by disinfectant teams.
-Building inspections were undertaken by the Dublin Corporation, who also dispensed free coal to those affected.
+Building inspections were undertaken by the Dublin Corporation, which also dispensed free coal to those affected.

+The Troubles

+During the Official IRA-Irish National Liberation Army (INLA) feud the INLA leader Seamus Costello was shot dead with a shotgun as he sat in his car on Northbrook Avenue, off the North Strand Road in Dublin on 5 October 1977 allegedly by a member of the Official IRA, Jim Flynn, who happened to be in the area at the time.
+The Official and Provisional IRAs both denied responsibility and Sinn Féin/The Workers' Party issued a statement condemning the killing.
+Members of an opposing INLA faction in Belfast also denied the killing.
+However, the INLA eventually deemed Flynn the person responsible, and he was shot dead in June 1982 in the North Strand, Dublin, very close to the spot where Costello died.

 Points of note

 The first milestone along the route from the GPO to Howth and Malahide is in North Strand at the corner of Bayview Avenue.

-The Strand Cinema, which originally opened at 149 North Strand Road in 1938, was demolished but its facade was preserved and now serves as the entrance to an apartment building.
+The Strand Cinema, which originally opened at 149 North Strand Road in 1938.
+It later became a bingo hall, then a bowling alley.
+It was subsequently demolished in the 2000s, but its facade was preserved and it now serves as the entrance to an apartment building.

+In September 2025, a mural painted by local artist Holly Pereira was unveiled by Dublin Lord Mayor Ray McAdam in North Strand.
+The project was championed by Social Democrats councillor Daniel Ennis and supported by local businesses.